-Perito Moreno Glacier is one of the most incredible sights in Argentinian Patagonia.
+Perito Moreno Glacier is one of the most incredible sights in Argentine Patagonia, and one of the top places to visit in South America.
 Located in Los Glaciares National Park, this is likely the most famous glacier in the world, and for many good reasons.

 Is Perito Moreno Glacier Worth Visiting?

-Perito Moreno Glacier is probably one of the most popular tourist attractions in Argentina, and for a good reason.
-Unless you are obsessed about staying out of the tourist trail, I wholeheartedly recommend you visit as it is simply magnificent.
+Perito Moreno is probably one of the most popular tourist attractions in Argentina, and for a good reason.
+Unless you are obsessed about staying out of the tourist trail, I wholeheartedly recommend you visit as it is simply magnificent – indeed a must-see!
 In fact, I honestly think you should visit in any case and include it in your Argentina itinerary.

-Yes, visiting Perito Moreno Glacier is actually costly.
-As of right now, the entry fee to Los Glaciares National Park is 700 ARS (Argentinian Pesos), which at the current exchange rate is around $16 USD.
+Yes, visiting Perito Moreno Glacier (Glaciar Perito Moreno, as it is called locally) can actually be costly.
+As of right now, the entry fee to Los Glaciares National Park is 800 ARS (Argentinian Pesos), which at the current exchange rate is around $12 USD.
 To that, you’ll likely have to add the cost of transportation and of other activities – unless you go on a Perito Moreno Glacier tour that covers all the costs.

-These are some of the best guided tours of Perito Moreno Glacier and Los Glaciares National Park:
+These are some of the best guided tours of Perito Moreno and the National Park – they are best pre-booked a bit in advance, and usually include hotel pick-up and drop-off:

 Some Background Information On Perito Moreno Glacier

-It is located at around 80 km, and at around one and a half hour drive from El Calafate.
-Make sure not to confuse it with Perito Moreno town, which is 12 hours drive north!
+It is located at around 80 km, and at around one and a half hour drive from El Calafate, and at 74 meters above the Lago Argentino.
+Make sure not to confuse it with Perito Moreno town, which is a 12 hours drive north!

-The area is part of the Southern Patagonia Ice field, known to be the third largest frozen body of freshwater in the world.
+The area is part of the Southern Patagonian Ice field (Campo de Hielo Sur), known to be the third largest frozen body of freshwater in the world.
 In fact, the glacier is huge: 30 km in length, 5 km in width and a whopping surface of 250 square km.

-Los Glaciares National Park, of which the glacier is part, was declared a UNESCO World Heritage Site in 1981.
+Los Glaciares National Park, of which this natural wonder is part, was declared a UNESCO World Heritage Site in 1981.
 This is a truly unique place: it’s one of the most active glaciers in the world.
 Thought to be one of the very few growing glaciers in the world (as opposed to the majority, which are receding), in fact Perito Moreno is stable: every day it grows a bit, but loses a bit as well.
+In other words, the glacier’s size is pretty much stable.

 What’s certain is that this is one of the most unique places in the world, and a must for anybody traveling to Argentina.